DataTech123/BoeingCustomerProductMaterialTrack/README.md

 In cases, where coordination with a database management or engineering team is required if needed, I can follow up to write various syntaxes (programming languages) for SQL queries.

-Thank you for your review.
+Thank you for yourt review and questions for further developmen.
 In the next project, I use machine learning (Python script) to interact with the existing database in SQL.